RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Setting up the RAK5205 OTAA parameters"
 />

-You should end up with a window as the one in Figure 14 with a series of OK replies.
+You should end up with a window like the one in Figure 14 with a series of OK replies.

 3. Finally, execute the join command.
 If you join successfully, you will see that the device will start to search for satellite signal.